Contrast-Security-OSS/docs/content/installation/netcore/configuration/YAML-properties-netcore.md

 ### Contrast agent properties

-Use the properties in this section to control the way and frequency with which the .NET agent communicates to logs and to the Contrast UI.
+Use the properties in this section to control the way and frequency with which the .NET Core agent communicates to logs and to the Contrast UI.
 If these values are not set, the agent will use the values set in the Contrast UI.

 All properties in this section must be put under the `agent` node, as shown in the [YAML template](installation-netconfig.html#net-template).

-* **agent**:

-#### Auto-update

-Use the following properties to control auto-update behavior of the .NET agent.

-> **Note:** These settings don't apply to the .NET Core agent, which doesn't have the capability to auto-update.

-  * **auto_update**:
-    * **enable**: Set to `true` for the agent to automatically upgrade to newer versions.
-    * **checks:** Set the frequency with which the agent checks for updates.
-Valid values are `daily` for every 24 hours and on startup, or `startup` for *only* when service starts up.

 #### Diagnostic logging